DCC-EX/dcc-ex.github.io/docs/big-picture/stage1.rst

 To define these as DCC accessory turnouts, turnout 1 will be at linear address 101, and turnout 2 at 102.
 These translate to address 26 with sub address 0 for linear address 101, and address 26 with sub address 1 for linear address 102.

-Therefore, the DCC++ EX command to define these in the serial console is as follows:
+Therefore, the DCC-EX command to define these in the serial console is as follows:

 .. code-block::